dwyl/mvp/BUILDIT.md

 where (_hopefully_) it will all be clear.

 At the end of each step,
-rememer to run the tests:
+remember to run the tests:

 ```sh
 mix test